Select Page

 A San Francisco Painted Lady, 1900.

-My mother purchased the shell for this house and did the exterior and interior trim work herself.
+My mother purchased the shell for this house from Dan Humphries.
+She painted the exterior and did the interior trim work herself.
 The furniture is a mix of purchased items and items she made herself.
-Most of her house shells came from Ah Miniatures! in Minneapolis, so I assume this one came from that shop also.
-I don’t think it is still in business.

 The use of the term “Painted Lady” to refer to a Victorian house likely began with a 1978 book by Elizabeth Pomada and Michael Larsen called Painted Ladies: San Francisco’s Resplendent Victorians. (source: Wikipedia).
 Victorian houses were commonly painted in three or more colors.